Last updated on July 1, 2026

 Fanatic of Rhonas would impress me based on the first line of text alone; a 2-drop mana dork that eventually taps for 4 mana with an impressive stat line would be a strong entry into greenโ€™s accelerant suite.
 Coming with eternalize pushes it way over the top, making it an incredible 2-for-1.

-#38.
+#42.
 Avenger of Zendikar

 Avenger of Zendikar

 A former ramp staple in Vintage Cube, Avenger of Zendikar generates a lot of value when it ETBs.
-The tokens will grow with landfall triggers, can be sacrificed, and works in +1/+1 counter synergy decks.
+The tokens will grow with landfall triggers, can be sacrificed, and work in +1/+1 counter synergy decks.
 If Doubling Season is already in play, youโ€™ll have lots of calculations to do.
 It's an easy card to include in EDH decks looking for a 7-drop, too.

-#36.
+#41.
 Hexdrinker

 Hexdrinker

 Probably the best offensive green 1-drop, Hexdrinker is a house.
-Itโ€™s basically a 2/1 for green, which is what youโ€™d expect from an aggressive creature.
 With a little mana investment via the level up mechanic, Hexdrinker can be a 4/4 that has protection from instants, and thatโ€™s already a hell of a card.
-A card that can perform multiple roles as an early aggressor and a protection from everything late-game threat is very good.
+It can perform multiple roles as an early aggressor and a protection from everything late-game threat is very good.

-#35.
+#40.
 Oracle of Mul Daya

 Oracle of Mul Daya